After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

       Do not just replace/overwrite the settings.yml file with your backed up one, as this error typically indicates the default settings.yml has been modified (e.g. new variables have been added).

-    - If it says a lot of files has been modified, like...
+    - If it says a lot of files have been modified, like...

       ```
       error: Your local changes to the following files would be overwritten by merge: